How to Tell When Your Child Can Safely Hold Down the Fort

 Before leaving your child alone, ensure they know how to respond during an emergency.
 Many things could happen while your child is alone, from a stranger knocking on the door to a possible fire.
 Would your child know how to respond?
 Would they open the door to a stranger or call 911?

 Remember, your child should be over-prepared.
 If you think your child can make the right decisions, they are probably ready to be left alone.
-If not, spend some time teaching them how to respond to certain situations.
-You can write down a list of contacts for your child to call in the event of an emergency.
+If not, teach them how to respond to certain situations.
+You can write down a list of contacts for your child to call in an emergency.
 Depending on their age, you might also consider showing them how to use a fire extinguisher.

 2. They Know How to Use a Phone